Persons with Disabilities: From Principles to Practice, Part II

 Practical Tips for More Inclusion

 Designing and facilitating learning events with persons with disabilities in mind is a gift, an art, and a science.
-While not expert, here are a few practical tips for designing and facilitating learning that take into account fuller inclusion.
+While not expert, here are a few practical tips for designing and facilitating learning that allows for fuller inclusion.

 Assessment

 • Make the effort to find out in advance who is coming with disabilities.
-Including a question in your Learning Needs and Resources Assessment can demonstrate both that you are ready, aware, and willing to respond, and that you welcome and encourage their full participation.
-The question works best when it is placed as part of an overall assessment process, not all that different from asking if there are any special diets to take into account.
+Including a question in your Learning Needs and Resources Assessment can demonstrate both that you are ready, aware, and willing to respond, and that you welcome and encourage full participation.
+The question works best when placed as part of an overall assessment process, not all that different from asking if there are any special diets to consider.

 • Once you know who is coming, do the research you need to find out how they like to learn best.
-Inviting persons with disabilities to tell you what works can help increase their feeling of control and involvement, key factors that may lead to their success.
-Be sure to take these into account during your design process.
+Inviting persons with disabilities to tell you what works can help increase their feeling of control and involvement – key factors that may lead to their success.
+Be sure to take this into account during your design process.

 Design